 Profit Margin = Net income after tax / Net sales

-The profit margin ratio show the profit per sales dollar after all expenses are deducted from sales.
+The profit margin ratio shows the profit per sales dollar after all expenses are deducted from sales.
 Like the gross margin ratio, the profit margin ratio can be used to identify trends and benchmark against similar industries to see if operating expenses are too high.

 Break-Even Ratio = Fixed costs / contribution margin

 The total sales needed to break-even can be determined with the break-even ratio.
 To calculate, we have to find fixed and variable costs which may take some time.
-Fixed costs are those costs that don’t vary with sales like rent, telephone, internet, etc. Variable costs on the other hand, increase when sales increase and decrease when sales decrease.
+Fixed costs are those costs that don’t vary with sales like rent, telephone, internet, etc. Variable costs, on the other hand, increase when sales increase and decrease when sales decrease.
 Some examples of variable expenses include sales commissions, direct labor, inventory, etc.

 The other number to calculate is contribution margin, which is how much profit is left after taking out the variable expenses to pay for fixed expenses.
 Contribution margin is calculated by first adding the variable costs and then dividing them by the average selling price.
 This number is the variable cost percentage.
-Next take 1 and subtract the variable cost percentage to find to contribution margin.
+Next, take 1 and subtract the variable cost percentage to find to contribution margin.
 As an example, let’s say we have a company selling coffee mugs for $1.00 and it costs $.30 to make each mug and the only other variable cost is a sales commission of $.10 per mug and fixed expenses are $250,000.

 To figure the break-even ratio: